Desire1991/PyBer_Analysis/README.md

 #PyBer_Analysis

-Overview of the Analysis
+#Overview of the Analysis

 **PyBer Rideshare company has been conducting research on their rideshare from the first quarter of 2019.
-I am tasked with conducting analysis specifically looking at the city type vs. fare amount data.
-In this analysis I will walk you through the steps I took to arrive at my conclusions which I will reiterate in my summary section. **
+The job here will be to conduct the analysis specifically looking at the city type vs. fare amount data.
+In this analysis I will show you  steps I used to arrive at my conclusions which I will reiterate in the summary section. **

 The city types were:

 Urban
 Suburban
 Rural

+Results
-Results - Describe the differences in ride sharing data among the different city types Initial analysis:
+- Describe the differences in ride sharing data among the different city types Initial analysis:
 The initial data frames were separate.
-In order to begin our analysis, I merged the city_data and ride_data using a LEFT JOIN and the pyber_data_df was created.
+In order to begin our analysis, we have to merge the city_data and ride_data using a LEFT JOIN and the pyber_data_df which was created.

 The PyBer Summary